MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	In your Edge browser, you should still be logged into **Microsoft 365** as Holly Dickson.
 The **Active users** list should be displayed in the **Microsoft 365 admin center** from earlier in this task.

-43. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's sign in.
+43. Upon further investigation, Adatum's CTO has determined that Alex Wilber's account has, in fact, not been compromised; therefore, the CTO has asked Holly to remove the block on Alex's user account.
 Repeat steps 33 through 36 to unblock his account.
 Note how the **Block sign-in** window from step 35 now displays the **Unblock sign-in** window instead.  <br/>

 	In the **Unblock sign-in** window, the **Block this user from signing in** check box is currently selected.
 Select this check box to clear it, and then select **Save changes**. <br/>

-	**Note:** A warning message is displayed indicating it can take up to 15 minutes before Alex can sign in again.
-As such, you will **NOT** try to log back in as Alex on LON-CL2.
-Instead, remain on LON-CL1 and simply close the **Unblock sign-in** window.
+	**IMPORTANT:** A warning message is displayed indicating it can take up to 15 minutes before Alex can sign in again.
+Given the time constraints with the training, you will **NOT** try to verify whether Alex can log back in.
+You can either take our word that Alex will eventually be able to log back in once this unblock request has propagated through the system, or you can try logging in as Alex at a later time if you're on a break or have spare time and you want to test this out.
+For now, remain on LON-CL1 and simply close the **Unblock sign-in** window.

 44. On LON-CL1, leave your browser and all tabs open and proceed to the next exercise.